A (UK) Food and Travel Blog – Recipes, Baking, Travel and Lifestyle

 For me these cakes are purely about the baking and the taste; you need light edges, even bakes and overall a sturdy but fluffy sponge!
 It’s a real chance to let your baking skills shine through.

-It was time to go back to basics and do some research!
-I’ve since learnt the key to setting up a naked cake is all in the preparation.
+I’ve made around 60 cakes like this now and I’ve learnt the key to setting up a naked cake is all in the preparation.

 So, here are my Top Tips to help with the whole naked cake set up: